Skip to main content

 Why it stands out:

-- iOS simulator in the browser: Preview your app on a streamed iOS simulator — no Mac or Xcode required
+• iPhone preview in your browser: See the app on a live iOS simulator without needing a Mac or Xcode

-- QR code testing: Scan and test on a real phone in seconds
+• Test on your phone: Scan a QR code and try the app on a real device in seconds

-Pricing: Free tier available.
-Paid plans for advanced features and publishing.
+Pricing: Start free.
+Paid plans unlock advanced features and publishing.

 2. Emergent — Best for Full-Stack Web + Mobile